Craftware Docs

 To turn your token in development into a Craftable Input token.
 Here are the instructions:

-1. Compose your definition metadata file.
+1. Compose your file.
 Set the classes you have and their attributes descriptions.

 2. make sure to edit your contract to handle storing your token attribute on-chain.